-Each week Nathan Dokken updates his Top 100 2019 Starting Pitcher Rankings for the remainder of the MLB season.
+Each week Nathan Dokken looks anew at the starting rotations across MLB and updates his starting pitcher rankings for the remainder of the season.

 The Starting Pitcher Barometer

 - Homer Bailey, OAK (+23) – We aren’t going crazy with Homeritis here, as he has ascended to just 75 on the list.
 However, he has been mostly good since being dealt to Oakland.
 Those who started him for his two blowups (2 IP 9 ER @ HOU, 4.2 IP 7 ER @CHC) aren’t likely to forgive him for those.
 He hasn’t allowed more than three earned in a single start since that nasty Cubs start on August 7 though, and his next start is very streamable.
 He gets the lowly Royals at home, followed by either the Angels or Mariners.
 He’s worth a pickup in deeper streaming leagues.

 - John Means, BAL (+22) – John Means business!
 Over his last 32 innings, Means has a tasty 2.53 ERA / 0.78 WHIP.
 He has just three walks over that span, which makes up for the modest 7.0 K/9.
 As with Bailey, it’s not like we are looking at some sort of breakout here.
 However, Means is on a heater and gets awful Tigers and Mariners lineups over his next two starts.
 Deep league streamers, take note.